activecm/rita-legacy/pkg/sniconn/Readme.md

 Multiple subdocuments may be produced by a single run `rita import` if the import session had to be broken into several sessions due to resource considerations.

+### TLS Strobe Designation
+Inputs:
+- `Config.S.Strobe.ConnectionLimit`
+    - Type: int
+- `ParseResults.TLSConnMap` created by `FSImporter`
+    - Field: `ConnectionCount`
+        - Type: int

+Outputs:
+- MongoDB `SNIconn` collection:
+    - Array Field: `dat`
+        - Object Field: `tls`
+            - Field: `strobe`
+                - Type: bool

+This field is included in same `dat.tls` subdocument as the destination IP addresses described above.

+If the number of TLS connections from the source to the destination in the set of network logs under consideration is greater than the strobe connection limit, the SNI connection is marked as a strobe.
+These hosts can be considered to have been in constant communication.

 ### TLS Connection Statistics
 Inputs:
 - `ParseResults.TLSConnMap` created by `FSImporter`